 The Personal MBA: Master the Art of Business by Josh Kaufman.
 The Personal MBA deals with how getting practical experience can be a lot more useful than getting an expensive MBA.
 It is a good investment for every budding entrepreneur.

 Choose Yourself!
 Be Happy, Make Millions, Live the Dream by James Altucher.
 The author James Altucher believes that the only person you can fully believe in is yourself.
 This is an unconventional look at business and could help you look beyond the tried and tested.

 Purple Cow, New Edition: Transform Your Business by Being Remarkable by Seth Godin.
 Seth Godin’s book deals with the way people view the ‘industry standard’ and how to stand out and grab attention from others and the importance of being innovative.

 Influence: The Psychology of Persuasion by Robert B. Cialdini.
-This is a book on marketing by Robert Cialdini which was first published this in 1984, however it remains relevant even today.
-A must read for all sales and marketing experts.
+This is a book on marketing by Robert Cialdini which was first published in 1984, however, it remains relevant even today.
+A must-read for all sales and marketing experts.

 Decisive: How to Make Better Choices in Life and Work by Chip and Dan Heath.
 This book deals with the psychology of business decisions.
 It enables readers to know their biases and deal with them and help make better decisions.